lorin/booknotes/How-To-Read-A-Book.md

         - the problem of comprehension
         - summary of inspectional reading
     5. How to be a demanding reader
-        - the seence of active reading: the four basic questions a reader asks
+        - the sense of active reading: the four basic questions a reader asks
         - how to make a book your own
         - the three kinds of note-making
         - forming the habit of reading